thesongmartins/thesongmartins/README.md

 - 💬 Currently part of **The 100 days of ALXSE challenge**

-- 👯 I'm looking to collaborate on open source projects and frontend application development.
+- 👯 I want to collaborate on open-source projects and frontend application development.

-- 🙇‍♀️ I'm a christian and a lover of God.
+- 🙇‍♀️ I'm a Christian and a lover of God.

 - 📫 My Email: **martinsjehoshaphat@gmail.com**